DNWMNCR/JavaForSmallTeams/style/100_use_a_consistent_code_layout.md

-## Use a consistent code layout within each project
+## Use a Consistent Code Layout Within Each Project

 ### Summary